Connecture vs. Sunfire for SOAs and Call Recordings: What Medicare Agents Should Compare

 These platforms are the undisputed heavyweights of the Medicare space.
 They are heavily subsidized by Field Marketing Organizations (FMOs), widely distributed to downline agents for free, and offer comprehensive enrollment capabilities.

-Naturally, because you are already in the system to run quotes, it feels convenient to use their built-in tools for your Scopes of Appointment (SOAs) and CMS-mandated call recordings.
+Naturally, because you are already in the system to run quotes, it feels convenient to use their built-in tools for your Scopes of Appointment (SOAs), voice signatures, and Medicare call recordings.
+Those capabilities exist in the market, and they can be useful.
+The comparison issue is ownership, exportability, and long-term control.

 But when agents compare the Connecture vs. Sunfire scope of appointment features, they are often missing the most important question: Who actually owns the data once you hit save?